vserova/book/pages/ch_config.md

 **`PTB_PROJECT=scripts\projects\datatool\project.lst`**

+<a name="ch-config.Building-with-Visual"></a>

 #### Building with Visual C++

-Once you have [chosen a build scope](#chosen-a-build-scope) and have [configured](#configured), you are ready to build.
+Once you have [chosen a build scope](#ch-config.-Choosing-a-Build-Sco-1) and have [configured](#ch-config.Configuring-with-Vis), you are ready to build.
 The configure process creates a solution containing all the projects you can build.

 To build a library, application, sample, or any other project, simply choose your configuration (e.g. ReleaseDLL), right-click on the desired project, and select "Build".
 To build all projects in the solution, build the -**BUILD-ALL-** project.